 सुप्रज्ञमपि चेच्छूरमृद्धिर्मोहयते नरम् ।

 “O righteous king Yudhisthira!
 The wealth and opulence fascinate even the most intelligent and brave man.
 I believe that everyone immersed in pleasure is disillusioned by it and subjected to the great fall as I did.”

 प्रभुता पाई जाहि मद नाहीं ।

-The story of Nahusha proves that excessive fame and power lead to pride and pride leads to the ultimate downfall.
-So one must always be conscious of one’s surroundings and shouldn’t allow pride to take over.
+The story of Nahusha proves that excessive fame and power lead to pride, and pride leads to the ultimate downfall.
+So, one must always be conscious of one’s surroundings and not allow pride to take over.